 The Growth of IoT

-According to Market Research Future, the IoT telecom services market is set for a CAGR of 36.96% during the forecast period of 2018 to 2023, with Asia-Pacific expected to grow the fastest due to increasing investments in the telecom industry by government.
+According to Market Research Future, the IoT Telecom services market is set for a CAGR of 36.96% during the forecast period of 2018 to 2023, with Asia-Pacific expected to grow the fastest due to increasing investments in the Telecom industry by the government.

 On a global scale, IoT Telecom services market was valued at USD 3.45 billion in 2017 and within just six years (up to the year 2023), is expected to reach a whopping USD 22.57 billion.

 The growth rate is largely due to major industry players like AT&T, Inc. (US), Verizon Communications, Inc. (US), Ericsson (Sweden), Huawei Technologies Co., Ltd. (China), Sprint Corporation (US), Deutsche Telekom AG (Germany), Vodafone (UK), Aeris (France), and T-Mobile (US).

-Going forward, the increasing adoption of cloud computing and applications like smart buildings, vehicle telematics and industrial automation are likely to further push the demand for IoT telecom services market globally.
+Going forward, the increasing adoption of cloud computing and applications like smart buildings, vehicle telematics and industrial automation are likely to further push the demand for the IoT Telecom services market globally.

 Better connectivity is another factor in driving demand during the forecast period.